SudeepGowda55/EvoYield/README.md

 ## The Problem

 Every existing agent framework — OpenClaw, LangGraph, CrewAI, ElizaOS — is **static**.
 Skills are written by developers, deployed once, and never improve without manual intervention.
-This is the fundamental bottleneck for long-running autonomous agents operating in dynamic environments.
+Automation platforms like KeeperHub are powerful executors, but they run workflows that humans designed — they don't adapt when market conditions change or when the strategy stops performing.

+EvoFrame solves both sides at once: the agent autonomously evolves its strategy using 0G Compute, and KeeperHub executes the result on-chain — with the workflow itself auto-generated and deployed after every evolution cycle.
+When KeeperHub detects underperformance, it calls the agent's `/regenerate` endpoint directly, triggering a new evolution.
+Neither side is passive.

+---

-## The Solution
+## The Full Loop

-EvoFrame treats each agent skill as a **SkillGenome**: a versioned, fitness-scored, lineage-tracked unit of executable logic stored on 0G Storage.
-The evolution loop runs entirely on decentralised infrastructure:

 ```
-Underperformance detected
+Underperformance detected (fitness < 75)
               ↓
 0G Compute generates mutation candidates
               ↓
-FitnessRunner evaluates each candidate in a sandboxed VM
+FitnessRunner evaluates each in a sandboxed VM
               ↓
-Best candidate promoted — lineage appended to 0G Storage Log
+Best candidate promoted → stored on 0G Storage → registered on 0G Chain
               ↓
-Skill registered on SkillRegistry.sol on 0G Chain
+KeeperHub workflow auto-synthesised for the new generation
               ↓
-Other agents inherit top skills at startup via 0G DA broadcast
+BPS values live-patched → KeeperHub triggered → on-chain rebalance executed
+              ↓
+KeeperHub calls POST /regenerate if performance degrades → loop repeats
 ```

 ---